Australia's Minerals Council sets down code to stamp out sexual harassment

 In a 2020 report, the Australian Human Rights Commission inquiry into sexual harassment found that 74% of women in the mining industry had experienced some form of sexual harassment in the past five years, partly due to the high gender imbalance in the sector.

-Two cases of alleged sexual assault by BHP Group (BHP.AX) workers became public last month. read more
+Two cases of alleged sexual assault by BHP Group workers became public last month.

 Our Standards: The Thomson Reuters Trust Principles.